How to move up the council housing waiting list

 If the council has made a mistake

-You can ask for a review of the council's decision if you think they have got things wrong.
+You can ask for a review of the council's decision.

-For example, if you think you should have more priority or points but the council have:
+For example, if you think the council has:

 ignored your housing conditions